CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for building block INF.1 General Building.md

 Fire and smoke protection doors offer protection only when closed and must therefore never be kept permanently open by wedges or other devices.
 No exceptions may be allowed.

-So that the fire brigade can quickly start firefighting in case of fire, it is important that the fire alarm panel, the fire alarm panel and the entry points for fire extinguishing water can be found quickly by signage.
+So that the fire brigade can quickly start firefighting in case of fire, it is important that the fire alarm panel, the fire alarm panel and the entry points for extinguishing water can be found quickly by signage.

 Achieving efficient fire protection requires the cooperation of all parties involved.
-This includes the functions of the fire protection officer (employer is responsible for compliance with fire safety regulations), the specialist for occupational safety (in Germany required by §§ 5, 6 Occupational Safety Act, this is responsible for the design of corporate fire protection) and the safety officer (in Germany required according to § 22 SGB VII, this has executive activities, eg for the prevention of accidents at work and occupational diseases, and works for the occupational safety specialist).
+This includes the functions of the fire protection officer (employer is responsible for compliance with fire safety regulations), the specialist for occupational safety (in Germany required by §§ 5, 6 Occupational Safety Act, this is responsible for the design of the company fire protection) and the safety officer (in Germany required according to § 22 SGB VII, this has executive activities, eg for the prevention of accidents at work and occupational diseases, and works for the occupational safety specialist).

 ** avoidance of unnecessary fire loads **